 As we have acknowledged in previous articles, it can be difficult to consider the notion of our own mortality.
 Yet equally challenging is the idea of the loss of a spouse or partner.

 While procrastination and ignoring these life-changing scenarios is common, early planning can mitigate the risk of financial and emotional chaos that can ensue upon the loss of a spouse.

 Most important is to make sure both partners have a thorough understanding of their assets, both joint and separate, and where/how they are held.
-For our clients, we recommend using The Heritage Life Plan EverPlans account for documentation and tracking of all crucial information with regard to assets and more.
 Clear documentation makes it much simpler for a bereaved spouse to organize and take control of the family’s finances, especially when that may not have been their traditional role in the family.